sameersrivastava13/Vaccine-Tracker-App/Documentation/documentation on setting Flask.md

 * **ItsDangerous**: securely signs data to ensure its integrity.
 This is used to protect Flask’s session cookie.

-* **Click**: is a framework for writing command line applications.
+* **Click**: is a framework for writing command-line applications.
 It provides the flask command and allows adding custom management commands.

 ## Virtual Environments

-* We would use virtual enviroment to manage the dependencies for a project.
+* We would use a virtual environment to manage the dependencies for a project.

 * Virtual environments are independent groups of Python libraries, one for each project.
 Packages installed for one project will not affect other projects or the operating system’s packages.